ZerioDev/Music-bot/README.md

 ### 🎵 Music commands

 ```
-play <name>, play music in a vocal salon.
+play <name>, play music in a voice channel.
 pause, pause the current music.
 resume, puts the current music back on.
 queue, see the next musics.